SortableJS/Sortable/plugins/OnSpill/README.md

 # OnSpill Plugins
 This file contains two seperate plugins, RemoveOnSpill and RevertOnSpill.
 They can be imported individually, or the default export (an array of both plugins) can be passed to `Sortable.mount` as well.

+**These plugins are default plugins, and are included in the default UMD and ESM builds of Sortable**

 ---